jsm8989/vesicles_iii/lab_notes.md

 - 3D print some more stuff (might take some time)
 - Check out the (?)tif files from Timo the other day, and work out if I need to go again

+### 28/4/22 Group presentation
+Harry pulled out due to NPE tomorrow, so I had much more time. _technically_, the largest in-person group meeting I have been to!
+Viola also joined from Italy!

+Overall feedback:
+- shorter in the actual presentation (think I took ~45 mins - with Qs thrown in)
+- Should have asked VIola about questions first
+- Also didn't notice when the zoom ran out, sorry Leonardo and Viola...
+- When presenting: focus on the one key results, ie work on getting them and show the examiner the one thing to be happy about (will give higher marks).
+Can then have a conclusion slide with other stuff that was attempted.
+- Examiner will be seeing about 2 presentations in a space of a few days, so hit the points home
+- They will also decide if I can use slides or not.
+If not, print out the key figures.
+- Also can for sure talk about things that have happened since submitting the report - this is about the science, not just a report (ie submission != stop analysis).
+- Don't present too many different ideas.
+Eg choose one form for the PS fit to show.
+- Font didn't show up very nicely on the projector (or my laptop), so had to point it out. \[side note: this could actually be an interesting prompt since you know where the font is, but the audience might not necessarily notice it\].
+-

+My feeling:
+- I do feel like it dragged on a bit, but some were sufficiently engaged to ask questions :)
+- Probably the longest presentation I've ever given
+- Didn't really explain a lot of the stuff, eg when showing the first power spectrum someone asked "what are we seeing"

+Questions:
+- Boyko: what is the optimal video duration?
+Ie is there an effect of averaging over time?
+Also is the high-q cutoff movie-dependent?
+How do do you choose?
+- Morten: what are we seeing there in the electroformation picture?
+Is that your setup or the Bulgarians?
+Can you choose the fitting range?
+How do these fluctuations arise, and do they not average to zero?
+- Ricardo: (...)
+- Sam: what is this showing us (the power spectrum) and "is that green line straight or are my eyes being funny".
+Also, have you enjoyed it enough to stay (quite enthusiastically :) ).
+Also, do we get to go in the centrifuge?
+-